Learn About Different Types Of Refractive Surgery

 After its inception in 1987, LASIK quickly gained popularity for its reduced discomfort and recovery time over previous forms of refractive surgery.

-During the procedure, the surgeon creates an ultra-thin flap in the outer cornea (epithelium), before folding it back and treating the exposed area.
+The surgeon creates an ultra-thin flap in the outer cornea (epithelium) during the procedure before folding it back and treating the exposed area.

 Using this method, surgeons can treat a range of refractive errors including short-sightedness (myopia), long-sightedness (hyperopia), astigmatism, and at some clinics, even the need for reading glasses (presbyopia).